bfifield/bfifield.github.io/_pages/software.md

 <summary><a href = "https://cran.r-project.org/web/packages/redistmetrics/"><b>redistmetrics: Redistricting Metrics</b></a> (with <a href = "https://www.christophertkenny.com">Christopher Kenny</a>, <a href = "https://corymccartan.github.io/">Cory McCartan</a>, and <a href = "https://imai.fas.harvard.edu/">Kosuke Imai</a>)</summary>
 <br>

 redistmetrics is a publicly available R package providing reliable and flexible tools for scoring redistricting plans using common measures and metrics.
 These functions provide key direct access to tools useful for non-simulation analyses of redistricting plans, such as for measuring compactness or partisan fairness.
-Tools are designed to work with the redist package seamlessly.
+Tools are designed to work with the redist package seamlessly.<br><br>

 Type <code>install.packages("redistmetrics")</code> to install in R. Please also see the <a href = "https://github.com/alarm-redist/redistmetrics"> redistmetrics GitHub page</a> for the most stable development release.<br>